openframeworks/ofSite/documentation/types/ofRectangle.markdown

 _inlined_description: _

-Maps a normalized coordinate into this rectangle, clamping if out of bounds
+Maps a normalized coordinate into this rectangle

 Normalized coordinates range from [0,1] inclusive.
 It is used to define a ratio between the coordinates and a unitary rectangle.
 This ratio is mapped into this rectangle to scale to real values.
-If normalized coordinates are out of bounds, output will be clamped to this rectangle's position, width and height.
+If normalized coordinates are out of bounds, output will be scaled accordingly.

 Parameters:
 coeff Normalized coordinate to map to this rectangle

-Returns: The mapped coordinate, clamped
+Returns: The mapped coordinate